codio/knowledge/source/common/develop/ide/boxes/installsw/file-locations.rst

 .. meta::
-   :description: File and Software Locations
+   :description: Location of the Codio workspace and installed software.

 File and Software Locations